 Garage Door Cost

-The cost of the door will be dependent on several factors but for the most part a garage door is not going to break your bank.
+The cost of the door will be dependent on several factors but for the most part, a garage door is not going to break the bank.
 A decent garage door for a small opening may be less than $500, while a larger, insulated door with an automatic opener and web integration may cost you as much as $2,000.
 Some are more than that, especially if you choose a material like glass or wood.
 Even $2,000 though, when extrapolated over the expected life of the door works out to $100 a year; maybe less.
 Not much when you consider the level of convenience the door provides you and your loved ones.

 Garage Door Materials

 One of the factors weighing on the price of your door will certainly be the material it’s made from.
-You have a number of choices when it comes to material for garage doors.
+You have a number of choices when it comes to materials for garage doors.
 The most popular materials are:

 - Wood – Wood is the traditional garage door material and one that provides plenty of curb appeal.
 It’s also easy to paint and makes for decent insulation.
 Here’s the thing about wood though; many of today’s other materials can be made to look exactly like wood, often for less money.
 Wood also rots and cracks and can become infested with termites.
 So you’ll need to weigh all of that before choosing wood.

 - Steel – Steel may seem to some like an unlikely material to make a garage door out of but actually just the opposite is true.
-An insulated steel door will keep your garage as much as 10 degrees warmer in the winter.
+An insulated steel garage door will keep your garage as much as 10 degrees warmer in the winter.
 Steel also doesn’t crack when it gets dry nor does it warp.
 What it does do is dent if you hit it with a hard object.
 And that can put a dent in the curb appeal of your door.

 - Aluminum – Aluminum has the ability to take on different looks and pull them off brilliantly.
-Also, an insulated aluminum door is nearly as good at keeping out the cold as its steel counterpart.
+Also, an insulated aluminum garage door is nearly as good at keeping out the cold as its steel counterpart.
 It won’t rust like steel or rot like wood but it will be even more susceptible to dents than steel.

-- Fiberglass – Fiberglass doors are typically lighter than other choices which means less strain on the opener.
-They’re also won’t warp or crack or corrode or rot.
+- Fiberglass – Fiberglass garage doors are typically lighter than other choices which means less strain on the opener.
+They also won’t warp or crack or corrode or rot.
 And they won’t dent.
 So why doesn’t everyone have a fiberglass door?
 Because they’re not so great at insulating, they can yellow with age and they’re not easy to paint.

 Garage Door Style